muratk5n/thirdwave/en/README.md

 ---

 They aren't anywhere really..
-People vote on their well-being, if that isn't good, the vote out the incumbent, and can vote in anyone else...
+People vote on their well-being, if not doing well they vote out the incumbent, can vote in anyone else...
 1933 Germany voted in Nazis.

 "Most Americans are in the middle"